-After seven gruelling years, the treatment survey has finally been compiled.
-We have had 53 surveys completed.
+This treatment survey has been compiled from 2007 – 2019.
+We have had 80 surveys completed.
 The survey shows the treatments which sufferers have found the most helpful, as well as those which have worsened their condition, and where to order the helpful treatments from.
 Please go to the SURVEY page for the full downloadable documents.
 In summary, the following treatments have helped sufferers the most (no.1 is the highest percentage of those helped):

 - Various alterations to diet

 - Pacing (this is sensible pacing and nothing to do with Prof. Peter White’s PACE trials).